Bolojan cabinet

-The Bolojan cabinet is the 135th government of Romania, since 23 June 2025.
-The government is led by Ilie Bolojan, the current leader of the National Liberal Party (PNL).

-On 5 May 2025, the day after the 2025 presidential election, incumbent prime minister Marcel Ciolacu of the Social Democratic Party (PSD) announced his resignation.
+The Bolojan cabinet is the 135th government of Romania, incumbent since 23 June 2025, and in a caretaker capacity since 5 May 2026.
+The government is led by Ilie Bolojan, the leader of the National Liberal Party (PNL).
+On 5 May 2025, the day after the 2025 Romanian presidential election, then incumbent prime minister Marcel Ciolacu of the Social Democratic Party (PSD) announced his resignation.

 On 16 June, President Nicușor Dan hinted that he would appoint Bolojan prime minister later that week, with a coalition deal with the PSD being confirmed the following day.
-The deal involves Bolojan being appointed prime minister but will have to leave office in 2027 for a PSD prime minister to take over the position.
+The deal involved Bolojan being appointed prime minister first yet with the mention that he should leave office in 2027 for a PSD prime minister to take over the position.
 Bolojan was formally nominated on 20 June and confirmed by the Chamber of Deputies in a 301 to 9 vote on 23 June.

+The PSD subsequently withdrew from the government in April 2026 and redacted a motion of no confidence together with the far-right party Alliance for the Union of Romanians (AUR).
+According to The Wall Street Journal, the United States ambassador to Greece Kimberly Guilfoyle allegedly said at a dinner in Athens in March 2026 that the United States had been involved in the fall of the Bolojan government, adding that the United States could do the same to any country; Guilfoyle's lawyer disputed the account.